-On May 15, 2018, we entered into a four-year pay-fixed, receive floating (1-month LIBOR), interest rate swap arrangement with a notional amount of \$400.0 million for the period beginning June 1, 2018 and ending on June 1, 2022.
-Under the terms of the interest rate swap, we pay a fixed rate of 2.84% against the first interest payments of a portion of our LIBOR-based debt and receive floating 1-month LIBOR during the swap period.
+On May 15, 2018, we entered into a four-year pay-fixed, receive floating (1-month LIBOR), interest rate swap arrangement with a notional amount of \$400.0 million for the period beginning June 1, 2018 and ended on June 1, 2022.
+During the term of the interest rate swap, we paid a fixed rate of 2.84% against the first interest payments of a portion of our LIBOR-based debt and received floating 1-month LIBOR during the swap period.
 At inception, we designated the interest rate swap as a cash flow hedge and the fair value of the interest rate swap was zero.
-As of April 4, 2022, the fair value of the interest rate swap was recorded as a liability in the amount of \$1.4 million and included as a component of other current liabilities.
-No ineffectiveness was recognized for the quarter ended April 4, 2022.
-During the quarter ended April 4, 2022, the interest rate swap increased interest expense by \$2.7 million.
-After June 1, 2022, our \$400.0 million LIBOR-based variable debt will be more sensitive to fluctuations in interest rates due to the expiration of the interest rate swap arrangement.
-We currently do not expect to enter into a new arrangement after the arrangement described above ends.
+No ineffectiveness was recognized for the quarter and two quarters ended July 4, 2022.
+During the quarter and two quarters ended July 4, 2022, the interest rate swap increased interest expense by \$1.4 million and \$4.1 million, respectively.
+After June 1, 2022, our \$400.0 million LIBOR-based variable debt is more sensitive to fluctuations in interest rates due to the expiration of the interest rate swap arrangement.
+We currently do not expect to enter into a new interest rate swap arrangement.

 See Liquidity and Capital Resources and Long-term Debt and Letters of Credit appearing in Part I, Item 2 of this Quarterly Report on Form 10-Q for further discussion of our financing facilities and capital structure.
-As of April 4, 2022, approximately 96.2% of our total debt was based on fixed rates.
-Based on our borrowings as of April 4, 2022, an assumed 100 basis point increase in variable rates would cause our annual interest cost to increase by \$0.4 million and an assumed 100 basis point increase in variable rates would cause our annual interest cost to decrease by \$0.2 million.
-However, without the swap arrangement described above, an assumed 100 basis point increase in variable rates would cause our annual interest cost to increase by \$4.4 million and an assumed 100 basis point decrease in variable rates would cause our annual interest cost to decrease by \$4.4 million and an assumed 100 basis point decrease in variable rates would cause our annual interest cost to decrease by \$4.9 million.
+As of July 4, 2022, approximately 53.4% of our total debt was based on fixed rates.
+Based on our borrowings as of July 4, 2022, an assumed 100 basis point change in variable rates would cause our annual interest cost to change by \$4.4 million.